koenzijlstra/WineRetry/DESIGN.md

 ### wine 6

 # User Interface
-The user interface will most likely have three colors: white, bordeaux red and grey.Below is a sketch of the ui of the activities, but this is an old sketch this will probably change a lot.
+The user interface will most likely have three colors: white, bordeaux red and grey.Below is a sketch of the ui of the activities.
+Some are old designs, some are the newer versions.

 ![alt tag](https://github.com/koenzijlstra/Programmeerproject/blob/master/docs/Home.PNG)
 ![alt tag](https://github.com/koenzijlstra/Programmeerproject/blob/master/docs/Search.PNG)